Welcome to our lab!

 An introduction to our research:

 What motivates us to make the decisions we do?
 How does the decision maker’s regulatory focus impact the process and its experience?
 In general, the research in this area looks at underlying motivational underpinnings of decision-making and how they translate into strategic and tactical choices.
-What role does chronic and state-induced regulatory focus play in strategic and tactical choices?
-We examine how a promotion-oriented individual generally preferring to use eager strategies might differ in tactical choices from a prevention-oriented person who prefers vigilant strategies.
-Does eagerness translate to a particular set of tactics, or does the actual choice vary depending upon the constraints of the decision?
-We examine the role of strategic preferences in decisions under uncertainty (led by Abby), over time (led by Kerry) and those involving multiple and often conflicting motives (led by Poonam and Kirstin).
+What role does chronic and state-induced regulatory focus and mode play in strategic and tactical choices?
+We examine how a promotion-oriented individual generally preferring to use eager strategies might differ in tactical choices from a prevention-oriented person who prefers vigilant strategies, and how a locomotion-oriented person with a high concern for control might prefer different strategies from an assessment-oriented person with a high concern for truth.
+We examine the role of strategic preferences in moral judgments (led by James), in consumer choice and online behavior (led by Allison) and those in conflict situations (led by Christine).